scc-digitalhub/hub/catalog/functions/elaborate-flood-data/README.md

 The function provides complete workflow for
 - Ingesting Sentinel-1 (scene-based) and Sentinel-2 (tile-based) data using product-specific metadata.
 - Perform elaboration
-- Compute NDWI indices from Sentinel-2 imagery to detect water bodies before and after the flood event.z
+- Compute NDWI indices from Sentinel-2 imagery to detect water bodies before and after the flood event.
 - Calculate flood extent by analyzing pre- and post-event backscatter differences from Sentinel-1 data
 - Combine both results from Sentinel-1 and Sentinel-2 to have one flood prediction layer.
 - Post-process change maps to improve the results by masking permanent water bodies.
 - Log results as GeoTIFF raster files Raster and vector outputs.

 The function is implemented as a container that allows you to deploy deployments, jobs and services on Kubernetes.
-It uses the base image with gdal, snapista, and scikit-learn libaries installed and confirgured.
+It uses the base image with gdal, snapista, and scikit-learn libaries installed and pre configured.
 It further runs the launch instructions specified by 'launch.sh' file.

 ## Definition
 The function accepts a list of positional arguments that are passed directly to the Docker container.
 These parameters control Sentinel data selection, temporal configuration, output aritifact, and AOI geometry.
 These arguments are passed to the container’s entrypoint script.